Mongolia Economic Forum: Mongolia Economic Forum 2014

-Bloomberg TV Mongolia, BRB RENT, Mobinet, Mongolian Economy Magazine, Sound of Mongolia, Mongol Mass Media ХХК.

-Mongolian Economic Forum 2015
+Mongolia Economic Forum 2015

-The Mongolian Economic Forum 2015 was held on the 2nd and 3 April 2015 with the support of the then prime minister Ch.
-Saikhanbileg under the slogan “Trust”.
+The Mongolia Economic Forum 2015 was held on the 2nd and 3 April 2015 with the support of the then prime minister Ch.Saikhanbileg under the slogan “Trust”.
 During the 2 days of the forum, 18 subject discussions were held on the main topics of “Mongolia’s long term vision” and “The current macro state of the Mongolian economy”.
 One of the defining discussion themes of the forum was how to increase and improve Mongolia's credit rating in the international financial market.

-The sponsors for the Mongolian Economic Forum 2015.

-The Mongolian Government, Golomt Bank, Khan Bank, Oyu Tolgoi, E&Y, Ard Financial, BCM, Sound of Mongolia, Megaproject Development Institute, Bloomberg TV Mongolia, Union of Mongolian Journalists, Gogo Web Portal, Mongolian Economy Magazine, Government News, Mongolia Business Summit, Cover Mongolia, BRB Media, Oxford Business Group, German Mongolian Business Association, Gereg Magazine.

-Mongolian Economic Forum 2016
+Mongolia Economic Forum 2016

-The Mongolian Economic Forum 2016 was held on the 30th and 31 March 2016 with the support of the then prime minister Ch.
-Saikhanbileg under the slogan “Lessons, Challenges, and Solutions”.
+The Mongolia Economic Forum 2016 was held on the 30–31 March 2016 with the support of the then prime minister Ch.Saikhanbileg under the slogan “Lessons, Challenges, and Solutions”.
 The first day of the forum focused on the topic of “Global and regional economic trends and Mongolia’s economic trajectory”.
 The main topic for the second day was “Business Environment”.
 An additional discussion was held on the topic of “The long-term development policy of Mongolia” and was attended by party members of the 5 parties that held seats in the Mongolian parliament.
 A total of 18 discussions were held during the event.
 The event also marked the 25th anniversary of Mongolia's membership into the Asian Development Bank and the ADB's South East Asian region director Ayumi Konishi attended the event.

-The sponsors for the Mongolian Economic Forum 2016.

-The Mongolian Government, ADB, IFC, Erdenet, Golomt Bank, Khan Bank, E&Y, Mongol ID, Bloomberg TV Mongolia, Gogo News Agency, BCM, Mobinet, Sound of Mongolia, Oxford Business Group, National News Corporation, Association of Mongolian Builders, Cover Mongolia, Mongolia Business Summit 2016, Mongolian Economy Magazine, Mongolian Chamber of Commerce, French Mongolian Chamber of Commerce, American Chamber of Commerce, German Mongolian Business Association.

-Mongolian Economic Forum 2018
+Mongolia Economic Forum 2018

-It has been decided that “The Mongolian Economic Forum 2018” will be hosted in 2 stages.
-On the 28th of March, 2018 the forum discussions were held under the subject of “Spring discussions between the private sector and the Government” with the slogan “lets join forces”.
-During the forum the Mongolian government introduced their “3 pillared development strategy” to the public and discussions were held on the recently introduced new tax bill.
+“The Mongolia Economic Forum 2018” was hosted in 2 stages.
+On the 28th of March, 2018 the forum discussions were held under the subject of “Spring discussions between the private sector and the Government” with the slogan “Let's synergize”.
+During the forum the Mongolian government introduced their “Three pillared development strategy” to the public and discussions were held on the recently introduced new tax bill.

 The main event was held on 21–22 May 2018 under the topic of “Investment”.

+Mongolia Economic Forum 2022

+The Mongolia Economic Forum 2022 was organized under the theme 'New Recovery' and was held on 7–8 April 2022.
+It aimed to accelerate Mongolia's development with the support of the Mongolian Economic Forum NGO.
+The forum included 12 side sessions on the New Revival Policy.
+Discussions within the theme of the Government’s “New Revival Policy” were held to reach a common understanding and provide solutions to the economic and social issues facing Mongolia.
+Participants included representatives from governmental and non-governmental organizations, businesses, universities, research institutions, and international organizations.